 “One or more soldiers pilot most of these drones for long durations, which makes these systems prone to mistakes due to human fatigue."

 The technology uses artificial intelligence linked to sophisticated surveillance cameras.
 A camera known as a quadcopter hovers over the scene and studies the body movements of the crowd as a whole and of individuals.
 It is then able to detect actions that are deemed ‘aggressive’ – such as:

 The AI surveillance technology system can then raise the alarm to law enforcement officials, who can investigate further.

 The system is believed to be around 85% accurate, which is staggering when you consider the complexity of identifying individual ‘aggressive’ actions in a crowd that could contain hundreds or thousands of people.

 Now for the techy bit…

-If you’re still following this, it’s now time to look at how the AI identifies which poses are deemed to be ‘aggressive’.
+If you’re still following this, it’s time to look at how the AI identifies which poses are ‘aggressive’.
 The system breaks down the outline of the body into 14 key points, which helps it to identify where the limbs and face are in relation to each other, therefore identifying a pose or action that could be seen as threatening or violent.

 Crucially, as it is artificial intelligence, the system can learn about violent and aggressive poses as it identifies them.
 This can help to reduce the likelihood of mistakes.
 It is also able to do all of this in real-time, as the images from drone cameras are taken, stored and processed in the cloud.